Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 * RESPONSE, which measures the duration of a process in seconds.
 * Error, which is a percentage between 0 and 100.

-### Workload (WLD)
+### INFRA WORKLOAD (WLD)

-This query purpuse is to get the latest statue value of a Touchpoint.
+This query purpuse is to get the latest workload status value.

 SELECT latest(statusValue) as statusValue FROM WorkloadStatus WHERE entity.name='Demotron V2 - Acme Dev'

-The only thing that can be changed on this query, is the entity name, on this exaple "Acme Dev".
+The only thing that can be changed on this query, is the entity name, on this exaple 'Demotron V2 - Acme Dev'.

-###  App Backend Health (APP)
+### APLICATION HEALTH (APP)

-This query purpuse is to measure the health of the back end of your aplication.
+This query purpuse is to measure your aplication backend health.

 SELECT filter(apdex(duration, t:0.028), WHERE 1=1) as apdex, filter( max(duration), WHERE 1=1) as response,filter(percentage(count(*), WHERE error is true), WHERE 1=1) as error from Transaction WHERE appName='QS'